You don’t want it bad enough. An essay.

 Because I can’t she said.
 It would be too hard, too difficult, too overwhelming, and too much effort.
 I have everything I need here in Virginia, why rock the boat?

-And that conversation led me to today’s article.
+And that conversation led me to today’s article, you don’t want it bad enough.
+But here’s how to change that.

-Most of use say we want something so bad that it hurts.
+Most of us say we want something so bad that it hurts.

 - Drop 20 pounds